 Need to bypass long wait times when calling an airline for customer service?
 I can help with that.

-I’ve been hearing horror stories about people waiting on the phone for 6-8 hours just to get ahold of a customer service representative at Delta with the current situation.
+I’ve been hearing horror stories about people waiting on the phone for 6-8 hours just to get ahold of a customer service representative.

 The good news is, I have been where you are.